Household-Management-101.com

 A car maintenance log consists of a cheap small spiral bound notebook, or something more fancy if you wish.

-The key characteristic of this log is that it must be small enough to easily fit in your glove compartment.
+Get a notebook small enough to easily fit in your glove compartment.

 Once you have your notebook, stick a pen inside the spiral rings, or otherwise attach a pen to the notebook, that you will use every time you need to write something in it.